RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/layers.md

   ensure that similarity values are approximately bounded.
   Used inside _loss_cross_entropy() only.
 - `model_confidence` - Normalization of confidence values during inference.
-  Currently, the only possible value is `SOFTMAX`.
+  Currently, the only possible value is `scale_loss`0.

 #### call